ulgens/birthday20/content/timeline/_index.md

 params:
   subtitle: "20 years of Django in a collaborative timeline."
   subsubtitle: "WIP: This timeline is pieced together by everyone’s memory and experiences.
 Is something significant missing?
 Or do you wanna add your very own milestone?
-You can do that!"
+See [instructions](#adding-milestones) for adding or editing entries."

 ---